Guy Lafleur: Decline and first retirement (1980–1985)

 With Ken Dryden, Jacques Lemaire, and several other key players retiring after the conclusion of the 1979 season, the Canadiens' dynasty came to an end with the team losing in the second round of the 1980 playoffs to the Minnesota North Stars in seven games.
 Injuries shortened Lafleur's 1980–81 season and his production dropped significantly (during the previous six seasons, Lafleur had reached or exceeded 100 points and 50 goals).
 In the following seasons, he was overshadowed by Mike Bossy and Wayne Gretzky.

 While driving home on March 24, 1981, Lafleur fell asleep at the wheel of his Cadillac and crashed into a highway fence.
 A metal post pierced the windshield, missing his head by an inch while grazing his right ear.
 During the 1980–81 season, Lafleur appeared in only 51 games and scored 27 goals.
 It was the first time since the 1973–74 season that he failed to score 50 goals or more in a season.
+The Canadiens' next three seasons would all end with shock first round exits: a first round sweep by Gretzky's Edmonton Oilers, a loss in the fifth and deciding game to Montreal's provincial rival Quebec Nordiques, and another three-game sweep at the hands of the Buffalo Sabres.

 The 1983–84 season produced Montreal's first losing record of the expansion era, and resulted in coach Bob Berry being replaced 63 games into the season by Lafleur's former teammate Jacques Lemaire.
 At first, Lemaire's hiring was seen as a success as he guided the Canadiens to their first playoff series victories since 1980 and reached the Wales Conference Final.
 Though the Canadiens' new coach had been Lafleur's centreman during many of the glory years of the 1970s, the former linemates quickly struggled to transform their relationship to an amicable one between coach and player.
 In time, Lemaire became renowned as one of the NHL's finest defensively-minded coaches.
 Lafleur was always an offensive-minded player who believed his productivity overshadowed any defensive weaknesses.
 Lemaire's insistence that everyone on his teams contribute defensively promptly caused a rift between him and Lafleur that never healed.
 By 1985, due to a rocky relationship with Lemaire, Lafleur felt this had become intolerable and requested a trade.
 General manager Serge Savard refused Lafleur's request, as trading one of the most popular players in Canadiens history would have incurred a severe backlash from fans and the media.
 With no other options, Lafleur decided to retire, and his departure from the Canadiens was considered acrimonious.